How to Document a Bank or Government Impersonation Scam Properly

 - Record date and time

-- Screenshot messages or call logs
+- Screenshot messages

 - Write down what was said

-- Save suspicious links without clicking again
+- Save suspicious links

-- Contact the real institution
+- Contact the institution

 - Secure your accounts